 - Nina Mendelson, Private Control Over Access to the Law: The Perplexing Federal Regulatory Use of Private Standards, 112 Mich.
 L. Rev. 737

-A full conference agenda can be found here.
-Photos of the event and audio recordings of each session will be available shortly.
+A full conference agenda, audio recordings of each session, and selected PowerPoint presentations can be found here.
+Photos of the event will be available shortly.

 The following article was discussed on March 9, 2015 at Vanderbilt University Law School: